This blog may contain affiliate links. Read our disclosure policy for more info.

 Book an Organized Tour that Visits Lake Louise

 If you want to guarantee you’ll see Lake Louise on a stress-free day, then the only way to go is on an organized tour.
-There are some great tours of the Canadian Rockies that will take you right to the lake and you won’t waste any time looking for parking!
+There are some great tours from Banff to Lake Louise that will take you right to the lake and you won’t waste any time looking for parking!

-This specific sightseeing tour not only will take you to Lake Louise, but it includes a visit to nearby Moraine Lake too.
+This specific sightseeing tour will not only take you to Lake Louise but includes a visit to nearby Moraine Lake too.
 On the tour, you will learn about the history of the area, and get the chance to take some photos at the Valley of Ten Peaks.
 This particular tour is only available to book between April and November and costs $95 CAD.

 Another great alternative is this hop-on hop-off bus tour.
 Not only is it cheaper, but you can explore the most popular attractions at your own pace.
 It stops at 7 different places, including Lake Louise, Moraine Lake, and Johnston Canyon.
 Personally, I think it’s the perfect option for guaranteeing that you’ll get to experience some of the top attractions in Banff without having to worry about getting turned away due to parking.

 - Hike to the Lake Agnes Tea House – My favorite hike in Lake Louise is the Lake Agnes Tea House trail.
-Starting right from the foreshore, the trail has you hiking high above Lake Louise where you can peer down and see parts of the lake from above.
-Lake Agnes Tea House Trail is a 7.3-kilometer (4.5 miles) return track that climbs 400 meters in elevation.
-The trail is moderately difficult but not technical at all!
+Starting right from the lakeshore, the trail has you hiking high above Lake Louise where you can peer down and see parts of the lake from above.
+It’s a 7.3 km (4.5 mi) return track that is moderately difficult but not technical at all!

 - Eat at a delicious restaurant – Located inside The Fairmont Chateau Lake Louise is an amazing restaurant you just have to try.
 The Fairview Bar & Restaurant is one of the best restaurants in Lake Louise.
-The location of the Fairview could not be better, as the dining room looks out over the beautiful Lake Louise.
-They are a fine dining location, perfect for a date night or to celebrate a special occasion with loved ones.
-The romantic ambiance makes it a popular restaurant in Lake Louise for anyone visiting Banff National Park on a honeymoon.
+The location could not be better, as the dining room looks out over the lake.
+It’s a fine dining location, perfect for a date night or to celebrate a special occasion.

 Where to Stay in Lake Louise